Losant/losant-rest-python/docs/instanceOrg.md

 #### Authentication
 The client must be configured with a valid api access token to call this action.
-The token must include at least one of the following scopes: all.Instance, all.Instance.read, all.User, all.User.read, instanceOrg.*, or instanceOrg.deviceCounts.
+The token must include at least one of the following scopes: all.Instance, all.Instance.bounded, all.Instance.read, all.User, all.User.bounded, all.User.read, instanceOrg.*, or instanceOrg.deviceCounts.

 #### Available Parameters